Strī-dharma-paddhati: The inherent nature of women

-Like several other orthodox authorities, Tryambaka potrays women as inherently sinful, born as female because of sins in their previous births.
+Like several other orthodox authorities, Tryambaka portrays women as inherently sinful, born as female because of sins in their previous births.
 He quotes Manu-smrti, Mahabharata and Ramayana to assert that women are naturally inclined to fickle-mindedness, habitual lying, unfaithfulness, and other bad qualities.
 Like these authorities, he also talks about the virtuous behaviour of women, without explaining the implicit contradiction.

 Tryambaka suggests that women have not fallen too low, and therefore, capable of receiving instructions specified in his book.
 He quotes Manu and other authorities to state that women have some inherently good qualities such as purity and good fortune.

 This concept of menstrual purity seems to be symbolic, since Tryambaka insists that a woman who behaves badly cannot escape penalties through ritual atonement (prayashchitta).
 Nevertheless, he states that women are blessed to have "the easiest path to heaven" - that of worshipping their husbands.
-Lastly, he argues that his instructions are useful for women because good conduct can destroy the inauspicious marks of one's natue or circumstances.
+Lastly, he argues that his instructions are useful for women because good conduct can destroy the inauspicious marks of one's nature or circumstances.
 Tryambaka uses these arguments to prove the usefulness of his text, and to persuade women to conform to the good behavior as specified by him.